antoineMoPa/rust-text-experiments/docs/simple_predictor.md

 **Work notes**

-- Encoding space as part of words helped reduce repetitions.
+- Encoding spaces (" ") as part of words helped reduce repetitions.
 Else it was too easy for the model to optimize for every next token to be a space, because spaces are omnipresent in language.
 - Used tanh instead of sigmoid because sigmoid is not implemented in candle in metal (apple silicon)
 - Final tanh + softmax layers really helped the performance vs just the hidden layer output.